HeringGitHub/dctl/README.md

                     in Open vSwitch BRIDGE.
 Optionally, sets ADDRESS on INTERFACE.
 ADDRESS can include a '/' to represent network prefix length.
 Optionally, sets a GATEWAY.
-                    If there is no bridge named {BRIDGE, ${UTIL} would create a linux bridge. e.g.:
+                    If there is no bridge named BRIDGE, ${UTIL} would create a linux bridge. e.g.:
                     ${UTIL} add-port br-int eth1 c474a0e2830e
                     --ipaddress=192.168.1.2/24 --gateway=192.168.1.1